virantha/one_resume/README.rst

 - Keep your resumé content in simple text files and automatically generate different versions of your resumés in multiple formats (currently supports generating text and Microsoft Word .docx format resumés)

-- Allows you to break up your resumé content into multiple files, so you can pick and choose the sections you want for each generated version
-    - For example, if you want one resumé with your publications, but want to skip them for a shorter version, you can maintain the publications list in a separate input file, and keep both generated resumés synchronized with the other content.
+- Allows you to break up your resumé content into multiple files, so you can pick and choose the sections you want for each generated version.
+For example, if you want one resumé with your publications, but want to skip them for a shorter version, you can maintain the publications list in a separate input file, and keep both generated resumés synchronized with the other content.

 - Plugin architecture, so you can easily extend to other formats (LaTex coming soon)

 Usage: